 - Journal of Interactive Instruction Development

-Melissa has also spoken at numerous conferences on online education, technology in education, and new learning and teaching methods.
-You can see her next as a guest presenter at the National Career Development Association Conference in Long Beach, California, June 2014.
+Melissa has also spoken at numerous conferences focused on educational technology, online teaching and learning, and career development.
+You can see her next as a presenter at the TCC Worldwide Online Conference in April 2014, and at the National Career Development Association Conference in Long Beach, California in June 2014.

 - edSocialMedia Summit, 2013